groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 zone of the index itself.

 Verifiying only the contents of the zip file, none of these areas will be controlled.
-However, if we let the zip file pass someone in the sensitive one could abuse this behavior in order to pass unverified files through DSAS.
+However, if we let the zip file pass someone in the sensitive network could abuse this behavior in order to pass unverified files through DSAS.

 This only applies to unsigned zip files, as someone able to sign the zip is also